top of page

 Philippines Tingi Culture / Sari-Sari Stores

 The Filipino “Tingi” culture leads consumers to purchase goods in small amounts due to affordability and convenience.
 Sari-saris are micro-enterprises that sell common consumer goods in small quantities; there are an estimated 800,000 sari-saris across the Philippines.
-While currently these sari-saris more commonly sell the products in single-use sachets, there is a “wala usik” (meaning zero waste in Tagalog) movement which is leading the transition of cutting out single-use plastics from sari-saris and transitioning back to refillables.
+While currently these sari-saris more commonly sell the products in single-use sachets, there is a “wala usik” (meaning zero waste in Hiligaynon/Bisaya) movement which is leading the transition of cutting out single-use plastics from sari-saris and transitioning back to refillables.
 These wala usik sari-saris offer commonly used consumer goods in the small quantities Filipinos are used to, including food and household goods such as cooking oil, rice, vinegar, detergent, and more.
 While local governments are beginning to take the initiative to regulate single-use plastics, they cannot ban sachets outright.
 National legislation is underway as well; in January 2022 the Senate passed an Extended Producer Responsibility bill (SBN 2425) which set targets until 2030 for compliance.

 Philippines_Wala_Usik_Store_edited.jpg